 where $w\in \R^{d_0}$ corresponds to the shared parameters, $\beta = (\beta_1, \dots, \beta_M)$ with $\beta_m\in \R^{d_m}$, $\forall m\in [M]$ corresponds to the local parameters, $M$ is the number of devices, and $f_m: \R^{d_0 + d_m}\rightarrow \R$ is the objective that depends on the local data at the $m$-th client.

-By carefully designing the local loss $f_{m}(w,\beta_m)$, the objective~\eqref{eq:PrimProblem} can recover essentially any existing personalized FL approach as a special case.
+By carefully designing the local loss $f_{m}(w,\beta_m)$, the objective~\eqref{eq:PrimProblem} can recover many existing personalized FL approaches as special cases.
 The local objective $f_m$ does not need to correspond to the empirical loss of a given model on the $m$-th device's data.
 See Section~\ref{sec:special_cases} for details.
-Therefore,~\eqref{eq:PrimProblem} serves as a unified objective that includes all existing personalized FL approaches as special cases.
-The main goal of our work is to explore the problem~\eqref{eq:PrimProblem} from the optimization perspective.
-Doing so, we develop a universal convex optimization theory that applies to all personalized FL approaches.
+Consequently, \eqref{eq:PrimProblem} serves as a unified objective that encompasses numerous existing personalized FL approaches as special cases.
+The primary goal of our work is to explore the problem~\eqref{eq:PrimProblem} from an optimization perspective.
+By doing so, we develop a universal convex optimization theory that applies to many personalized FL approaches.